 Regardless of any additional quantitative or qualitative consideration that regulators might give to this data, publishing more race-conscious data will allow policymakers, banks and community stakeholders to understand better the context in which banks are operating.

 More quantitative and qualitative consideration of race in a performance ranges approach

 The Federal Reserve is proposing quantitative thresholds for retail lending and community development financing, and performance ranges to achieve specific ratings on CRA subtests.
-Requiring banks to meet specific quantitative thresholds for minority or minority neighborhood lending in order to receive a certain rating may run afoul of strict scrutiny review.
+Requiring banks to meet specific quantitative thresholds for borrowers of color or lending in communities of color in order to receive a certain rating may run afoul of strict scrutiny review.
 But as in the Grutter case (see footnote 4), we believe it is constitutional to add consideration of race to factors already considered by regulators, just as an admissions officer may constitutionally consider an applicant’s race as part of the broader picture so long as it is not “the defining feature of the application.”
 Regulators have significant room to incorporate race as part of a multifaceted evaluation of bank performance where race-conscious considerations are among many other considerations.